-- 3.1 Calling Meetings Ordinary meetings of the Board shall be held at such times and places as the Board may determine. - 3.2 The Chairman may call a meeting of the Board at any time.
-If the Chairman refuses to call a meeting after a requisition for that purpose, signed by at least one-third of the whole number of directors, has been presented to him or her, or if, without so refusing, the Chairman does not call a meeting within seven days after such requisition has been presented to him or her, at the Trust's Headquarters, such one third or more directors may forthwith call a meeting. - 3.3 Notice of Meetings Before each meeting of the Board, a notice of the meeting, specifying the business proposed to be transacted at it, and signed by the Chairman or by an officer of the Trust authorised by the Chairman to sign on his or her behalf shall be delivered to every director, or sent by post to the usual place of residence of such director, so as to be available to him or her at least three clear days before the meeting. - 3.4 Lack of service of the notice on any director shall not affect the validity of a meeting. - 3.5 In the case of a meeting called by directors in default of the Chairman, the notice shall be signed by those directors and no business shall be transacted at the meeting other than that specified in the notice. - 3.6 Failure to serve such a notice on more than three directors will invalidate the meeting.
-A notice shall be presumed to have been served at the time at which the notice would be delivered in the ordinary course of the post. - 3.7 Setting the Agenda The Board may determine that certain matters shall appear on every agenda for a meeting of the Board and shall be addressed prior to any other business being conducted. - 3.8 A director desiring a matter to be included on an agenda shall make his or her request in writing to the Chairman at least 10 clear days before the meeting, subject to Standing Order 3.3.
-Requests made less than 10 days before a meeting may be included on the agenda at the discretion of the Chairman. - 3.9 Chairman of Meeting At any meeting of the Board, the Chairman, if present, shall preside.
-If the Chairman is absent from the meeting the Deputy Chairman, if there is one and he or she is present, shall preside.
-If the Chairman and Deputy Chairman are absent such non-executive director as the directors present shall choose shall preside. - 3.10 If the Chairman is absent from a meeting temporarily on the grounds of a declared conflict of interest the Deputy Chairman, if present, shall preside.
-If the Chairman and Deputy Chairman are absent, or are disqualified from participating, such non-executive director as the directors present shall choose shall preside. - 3.11 Notices of Motion A director of the Board desiring to move or amend a motion shall send a written notice thereof at least 10 clear days before the meeting to the Chairman, who shall insert in the agenda for the meeting all notices so received subject to the notice being permissible under the appropriate regulations.
+- 3.1 Calling Meetings Ordinary meetings of the Board shall be held at such times and places as the Board may determine. - 3.2 The chairman may call a meeting of the Board at any time.
+If the chairman refuses to call a meeting after a requisition for that purpose, signed by at least one-third of the whole number of directors, has been presented to him or her, or if, without so refusing, the chairman does not call a meeting within seven days after such requisition has been presented to him or her, at the Trust's Headquarters, such one third or more directors may forthwith call a meeting. - 3.3 Notice of Meetings Before each meeting of the Board, a notice of the meeting, specifying the business proposed to be transacted at it, and signed by the chairman or by an officer of the Trust authorised by the chairman to sign on his or her behalf shall be delivered to every director, so as to be available to him or her at least three clear working days before the meeting. - 3.4 Lack of service of the notice on any director shall not affect the validity of a meeting. - 3.5 In the case of a meeting called by directors in default of the chairman, the notice shall be signed by those directors and no business shall be transacted at the meeting other than that specified in the notice. - 3.6 Failure to serve such a notice on more than three directors will invalidate the meeting.
+A notice shall be presumed to have been served at the time at which the notice would be delivered in the ordinary course of the post. - 3.7 Setting the Agenda The Board may determine that certain matters shall appear on every agenda for a meeting of the Board and shall be addressed prior to any other business being conducted. - 3.8 A director desiring a matter to be included on an agenda shall make his or her request in writing to the chairman at least 10 clear days before the meeting, subject to Standing Order 3.3.
+Requests made less than 10 days before a meeting may be included on the agenda at the discretion of the chairman. - 3.9 Chairman of Meeting At any meeting of the Board, the chairman, if present, shall preside.
+If the chairman is absent from the meeting the deputy chairman, if there is one and he or she is present, shall preside.
+If the chairman and deputy chairman are absent such non-executive director as the directors present shall choose shall preside. - 3.10 If the chairman is absent from a meeting temporarily on the grounds of a declared conflict of interest the deputy chairman, if present, shall preside.
+If the chairman and deputy chairman are absent, or are disqualified from participating, such non-executive director as the directors present shall choose shall preside. - 3.11 Notices of Motion A director of the Board desiring to move or amend a motion shall send a written notice thereof at least 10 clear days before the meeting to the chairman, who shall insert in the agenda for the meeting all notices so received subject to the notice being permissible under the appropriate regulations.
 This paragraph shall not prevent any motion being moved during the meeting, without notice on any business mentioned on the agenda subject to Standing Order 3.5.